devfemibadmus/mediasaver/SECURITY.md

 I kindly ask that you follow these guidelines when reporting security vulnerabilities:

-1. **Provide Details**: Please provide us with detailed information about the vulnerability, including steps to reproduce and potential impact.
+- **Provide Details**: Please provide us with detailed information about the vulnerability, including steps to reproduce and potential impact.

-2. **Respect Privacy**: Do not disclose the vulnerability publicly until we have had an opportunity to address it.
+- **Respect Privacy**: Do not disclose the vulnerability publicly until we have had an opportunity to address it.

-3. **Avoid Data Manipulation**: Do not access, modify, or delete data belonging to other users or our systems without permission.
+- **Avoid Data Manipulation**: Do not access, modify, or delete data belonging to other users or our systems without permission.

-4. **Responsible Testing**: Ensure that any testing you perform respects the privacy and security of other users and systems.
+- **Responsible Testing**: Ensure that any testing you perform respects the privacy and security of other users and systems.

-5. **No Unauthorized Access**: Do not attempt to gain unauthorized access to systems or data beyond what is necessary to demonstrate the vulnerability.
+- **No Unauthorized Access**: Do not attempt to gain unauthorized access to systems or data beyond what is necessary to demonstrate the vulnerability.

 ## Security Updates

-I committed to addressing security vulnerabilities promptly.
+I am committed to addressing security vulnerabilities promptly.
 Once a vulnerability is confirmed, I will work to develop and test a fix.
 I will release security updates as soon as possible.

 ## Supported Versions